arokettu/php-encryptor/docs/index.rst

 -p, --password=PASSWORD     Encrypt/decrypt data with password.
 -s, --strength=STRENGTH     Encryption only: Key derivation strength for password encryption.
 (1-3, default 2)

+If no input file is specified, the tool will read from stdin.

 If neither ``--output`` nor ``--stdout`` are specified:

 * If data is read from stdin, output will be stdout